Cragdoo/vninja/content/post/installing-pihole-on-ubuntu-18.04.1.md

 Installation of Pi-Hole is normally pretty straight forward, if you like to [install things directly off the internet](https://sandstorm.io/news/2015-09-24-is-curl-bash-insecure-pgp-verified-install) that is...

-Once you have your VM ready, with a static IP, SSH into it and run
+Once you have your VM ready, with a static IP, SSH into it and run:

 `curl -sSL https://install.pi-hole.net | bash`